 Active and Safe Routes to School

 We are doing things a bit different this year.
 Our cycling instructors can’t come to your school these days so we are bringing the Pedal Power lessons and activities online.
-Throughout June, Pedal Power From Home will have four weeks of fun activities, bike drills, and information, focused on road safety and bike handling skills that families can do from home.
+Pedal Power From Home has four weeks of fun activities, bike drills, and information, focused on road safety and bike handling skills that families can do from home.

 Start by clicking on Week 1: I Am Ready!